ci-group/learning_machines_robobo/examples/coppelia_sim_tutorial/README.md

 For the full startup options, please refer to the [docs](https://www.coppeliarobotics.com/helpFiles/en/commandLine.htm).

-This will complain there is no ZMQ or Zero-MQ library available.
-This is expected, you did not install that, and likely won't.
+This might complain there is no ZMQ or Zero-MQ library available, or that certain python packages are not installed.
+The troubleshooting section at the end explains how to fix this.

-For this course, we are accessing this simulator from Python code, meaning we need to open a TCP port to connect to.
-For this, we start CoppeliaSim with the `-gREMOTEAPISERVERSERVICE_19999_FALSE_TRUE` flag.
-You don't have to remember this, you'll find `./scripts/start_coppelia_sim.sh` (or `".zsh` for mac and `".ps1` for Windows), which starts the program with this flag, too.

-This script also takes one required argument, the scene to load.
-So, to load CoppeliaSim with a scene, for example, the `./scenes/Robobo_Scene.ttt`, you can simply run `./scripts/start_coppelia_sim.sh ./scenes/Robobo_Scene.ttt`.
-This will open everything for you, ready to use. (or `.\scritps\start_coppelia_sim.ps1` on Windows)
+The executable takes several commandline arguments, one of them being the scene to load.
+So, to load CoppeliaSim with a scene, for example, the `./scenes/Robobo_Scene.ttt`, you can simply run `./CoppeliaSim/coppeliaSim ./scenes/Robobo_Scene.ttt` or similar for your OS.

 If all this worked, you have installed CoppeliaSim correctly.
 Just copy-paste this `CoppeliaSim` directory (or, on macOS, `coppeliaSim.app` file) around, from this example directory to the `full_project_set` example to your own project directory to make sure it's available everywhere.